intelygenz/Kommander-iOS/README.md

 Kommander().do {
     throw MyError.error
 }.error(MyError.self) { error in
-    // error is MyError? type.
+    // error is MyError type.
 }.run()
 ```